pawelszopinski/Win11-home-lab/README.md

 ## How to turn on internet connection on Vms?
 Official readme describes this process but it misses one point.
 After you create external switch you have to turn it on.
 Pick a VM you want to use > right click >properties > look for network adapter's virtual switch and pick your external switch from the list

+## Official manual (Win11_23H2_Lab Guide_5.15
+)
+Unfortunately it's outdated.
+To name one point, there is nothing about MS Entra or Entra Connect.
+All runs on Azure Active Directory.
+Although it's very similar configuration in most cases, you will have to use common sense and omit certain areas.
+New edition of this manual should be released this August(2024) and let's hope it will be updated.